vishwakalyanaraman/SEM3/Assignments/OOP/Assignment_1/Answers.md

 	1)Java does not support pointers, templates, unions, operator overloading, structures etc. it supports references..
 	2)Java support automatic garbage collection.
 	3)Java is interpreted for the most part and hence platform independent.
+	4)Java doesn't support multiple inheritance.

 	C++

 	1)C++ supports structures, unions, templates, operator overloading,pointers and pointer arithmetic.
 	2)C++ support destructors, which is automatically invoked when the object is destroyed.
 	3)C++ generates object code and the same code may not run on different platforms.
+	4)C++ supports multiple inheritance.

 2A):

-	this() is a reference variable that refers to the current object.
+	this is a reference variable that refers to the invoking object.
 It can be used to 1)refer current class instance variable.
 		2)invoke current class constructor.
 		3)this can be passed as an argument in the method/constructor call.
+		4)this helps to override instance variable hiding in case the parameters passed into a function or a parameterized constructor share the same names.

 2B):

 	Because this refers to the object instance.
 	There is no object instance in a call of a static method.

 3A):